openspending/community.openspending.org/resources/gift/chapter1-3.md

 #### Highlights

-* Fiscal transparency is about more than budgets: Users will often require more than just basic budget information[i] to hold governments to account.
+* Fiscal transparency is about more than budgets: Users will often require more than just basic budget information to hold governments to account.
 Fiscal transparency should therefore not be limited to making these key budget documents accessible.
 Company and procurement data are common requests, as are audit reports and sub-national budget information.
 * We received responses to the questionnaire from eighteen countries, spread around the globe.
 Six respondents mentioned that they used a government transparency portal to get their data, three used FOI requests, seven collected the data themselves from various sources and two said they had not been able to acquire the data.
 * ‘The current status of open data’: Feedback was mixed.
 Some respondents praised the ease with which they acquired the data, but in the majority of cases, it was not easy to use the data that they had obtained.
 Barriers included:
 * Machine readability: The most common complaint was non machine-readability of data - usually the complaint was about PDFs.
 * Poor quality: Frequently there are problems with the data such as lack of care for the process of creating the data, poor structure, too aggregated and inconsistencies in structures between years.
 * Disappearing data or hidden data: Several users mentioned that historic data disappeared from government websites and two could not get access to the data because of paywalls.
 A couple of more technical users of the data said an API for the data would be useful.
-* Lack of supporting documentation to complement data releases.
+* There is often a lack of supporting documentation to complement data releases, meaning that users cannot find out what is actually contained within a dataset.

 #### Gaps